Kingdom of Italy: World War II and fall of Fascism

-Map of Great Italy according to the 1940 fascist project in case Italy had won the Second World War (The orange line delimits metropolitan Italy, the green line the borders of the enlarged Italian Empire.)

 When Germany invaded Poland on 1 September 1939 beginning World War II, Mussolini chose to stay non-belligerent, although he declared his support for Hitler.
 In drawing out war plans, Mussolini and the Fascist regime decided that Italy would aim to annex large portions of Africa and the Middle East.
-Hesitance remained from the King and military commander Pietro Badoglio who warned Mussolini that Italy had too few tanks, armoured vehicles, and aircraft available to be able to carry out a long-term war; Badoglio told Mussolini "It is suicide" for Italy to get involved in the European conflict.
+Hesitance remained from the king and military commander Pietro Badoglio, who warned Mussolini that Italy had too few tanks, armoured vehicles, and aircraft available to be able to carry out a long-term war; Badoglio told Mussolini "It is suicide" for Italy to get involved in the European conflict.
 Mussolini and the Fascist regime thus waited as France was invaded by Germany in June 1940 (Battle of France) before deciding to get involved.

 Italy entered the war on 10 June 1940, fulfilling its obligations towards the Pact of Steel.
 Mussolini hoped to quickly capture Savoy, Nice, Corsica, and the African colonies of Tunisia and Algeria from the French, on 21 June, Italy invaded France but their achieved with only modest gains due to the Franco-Italian Armistice on 24 June, but Germany signed an armistice (22 June: Second Armistice at Compiègne) with Marshal Philippe Pétain establishing Vichy France, that retained control over southern France and colonies.
 This decision angered the Fascist regime.
 In summer 1940, Mussolini ordered the bombing of Mandatory Palestine and the conquest of British Somaliland.
 In September, he ordered the invasion of Egypt; despite initial success, Italian forces were soon driven back by the British on Operation Compass.
 Hitler had to intervene with the sending of the Afrika Korps of General Erwin Rommel, that was the mainstay in the North African campaign.
 Although Rommel himself was officially under Italian command.

 On 28 October, Mussolini launched an attack on Greece.
 However, the Greeks not only proved a more capable opponent successfully repelling the initial attack, but also managed to push the Italians back to Albania.
 Hitler came to Mussolini's aid by attacking the Greeks through the Balkans.
 The Balkans Campaign had as result the dissolution of Yugoslavia and Greece's defeat.
 Italy gained south Slovenia, Dalmatia, Montenegro and established the puppet states of Croatia and Hellenic State.
 By 1942, it was faltering as its economy failed to adapt to the conditions of war and Italian cities were being heavily bombed by the Allies.
 Also, despite the Axis advances, the campaign in North Africa began to fail in late 1942.
 The complete collapse came after the decisive defeat at El Alamein.